SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 This does not preclude the use of remotely cached SAIDified schema resources because those resources are end-verifiable to their embedded SAID references.
 Said another way, a SAIDified schema resource is itself a SAD (Self-Address Data) referenced by its SAID.
 A URI that includes a SAID may be used to securely reference a remote or distributed SAIDified schema resource because that resource is fixed (immutable, nonmalleable) and verifiable to both the SAID in the reference and the embedded SAID in the resource so referenced.
 To elaborate, a non-local URI reference that includes an embedded cryptographic commitment such as a SAID is verifiable to the underlying resource when that resource is a SAD.
 This applies to JSON Schema as a whole as well as bundled sub-schema resources.

+There ACDC supported formats for the value of the top-level id, `$id`, field are as follows:

+* Bare SAIDs may be used to refer to a SAIDified schema as long as the JSON schema validator supports bare SAID references.
+By default, many if not all JSON schema validators support bare strings (non-URIs) for the *Base URI* provided by the top-level `$id` field value.

-The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URLs.
-For example, `did:keri` may be used in a non-local reference that may be dereferenced safely as ACDC JSON Schema determined by the JSON Schema mime-type of `schema+json`.
-Likewise the `sad:` URI scheme may be used to directly indicate a URI resource that safely returns a verifiable SAD.
-For example `sad:SAID` where *SAID* is replaced with the actual SAID of SAD would provide a verifiable non-local reference to JSON Schema as indicated by the mime-type of `schema+json`.
-Furthermore, bare SAIDs may be used to refer to some other SAIDified schema as long as the JSON schema validator supports bare SAID references.
-By default, many JSON schema validators support bare strings (non-URIs) for the *Base URI* provided by the top-level `$id` field value.
-Finally, the IETF KERI OOBI internet draft specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL[56].
+* The `did:` URI scheme may be used safely to prefix non-local URI references that act to namespace SAIDs expressed as DID URIs or DID URLs.
+For example, `did:SAID` where *SAID* is replaced with the actual SAID of a schema as SAD that provides a verifiable non-local reference that dereferences safely as ACDC JSON Schema determined by the JSON Schema mime-type of `schema+json`.
+DID resolvers accept DID URLs for a given DID method such as `did:keri` and may return DID docs or DID doc metadata with SAIDified schema or service endpoints that return SAIDified schema.

+* The `sad:` URI scheme may be used to directly indicate a URI resource that safely returns a verifiable SAD.
+For example `sad:SAID` where *SAID* is replaced with the actual SAID of a SAD that provides a verifiable non-local reference to JSON Schema as indicated by the mime-type of `schema+json`.

+* The IETF KERI OOBI internet draft specification provides a URL syntax that references a SAD resource by its SAID at the service endpoint indicated by that URL[56].
 Such remote OOBI URLs are also safe because the provided SAD resource is verifiable against the SAID in the OOBI URL.
 Therefore OOBI URLs are also acceptable non-local URI references for JSON Schema.

 To clarify, ACDCs MUST NOT use complex JSON Schema references which allow *dynamically generated *schema resources to be obtained from online JSON Schema Libraries [[60]].
 The latter approach may be difficult or impossible to secure because a cryptographic commitment to the base schema that includes complex schema (non-relative URI-based) references only commits to the non-relative URI reference and not to the actual schema resource which may change (is dynamic, mutable, malleable).
 To restate, this approach is insecure because a cryptographic commitment to a complex (non-relative URI-based) reference is NOT equivalent to a commitment to the detailed associated schema resource so referenced if it may change.

 ACDCs MUST use static JSON Schema (i.e. *SAIDifiable* schema).
 These may include internal relative references to other parts of a fully self-contained static (*SAIDified*) schema or references to static (*SAIDified*) external schema parts.
-These references may be DID URLs (`did:` scheme) or SAD URLs (`sad:` scheme) or bare SAIDs or OOBI URLs.
+As indicated above, these references may be bare SAIDs, DID URIs or URLs (`did:` scheme), SAD URIs (`sad:` scheme), or OOBI URLs.
 Recall that a commitment to a SAID with sufficient collision resistance makes an equivalent secure commitment to its encapsulating block SAD.
 Thus static schema may be either fully self-contained or distributed in parts but the value of any reference to a part must be verifiably static (immutable, nonmalleable) by virtue of either being relative to the self-contained whole or being referenced by its SAID.
 The static schema in whole or in parts may be attached to the ACDC itself or provided via a highly available cache or data store.
 To restate, this approach is securely end-verifiable (zero-trust) because a cryptographic commitment to the SAID of a SAIDified schema is equivalent to a commitment to the detailed associated schema itself (SAD).

 ### Schema Dialect